 Personal security work requires a high level of collaboration with clients, between bodyguards, and with other professionals, such as police officers and emergency response teams.
 Teamwork yields the best protection, and it should always be emphasized to an agency’s bodyguards and its clients.

 At the same time, the team isn’t always there to have a bodyguard’s back.
 Every bodyguard should be capable of working independently when the need arises.
-In general, a strong sense of collaboration and expert-level communication help ensure individuals are well-prepared to act independently when the need arises.
+In general, a strong sense of collaboration and expert-level communication help ensure individuals act independently when the need arises.

 Available at a Moment’s Notice

 Some companies and individuals prefer around-the-clock protection, but this doesn’t suit every client.
-The right bodyguard service will work with you to determine the best level of security, including how much coverage and personnel are required.
+The right bodyguard service will work with you to determine the best level of security, including the required coverage and personnel.
 Doing so helps ensure a responsive security program that adapts to evolving needs.

 Additionally, bodyguard security must be available as quickly as possible.
 Life is not predictable and neither are the schedules of busy professionals.
 While instantaneous responses aren’t always possible, a competent security organization should be able to provide on-demand security with personnel at your side in as little as an hour.